-Service is provided Monday through Friday from 8 a.m. to 8 p.m. and weekends from 8 a.m. to 5 p.m.
+Service is provided Monday through Friday from 8 a.m. to 8 p.m. and on Saturday from 8 a.m. to 5 p.m.
+No service is provided on Sundays.

 Membership based demand-responsive transportation program for riders 18 and older.